 For (4), note as noted above, $\Dmko$ cannot contain a critical point and so must map $1:1$ onto its image, where $r^m(\Dmko)=D_{2\ell-1}$.
 Thus $r^{m+1}(\Dmko)=\Dplus$ in a $4:1$ mapping.

-Then each of the statements about how subintervals $[0,\frac12]$, $[\frac12,1]$, $[0,\frac14]$, $[\frac14,\frac12]$, $[\frac12,\frac34]$, and $[\frac34,1]$ map follows directly from applying Theorem~\ref{thm: angle assignments}. \end{proof}
+Then each of the statements about how subintervals $[0,\frac12)$, $[\frac12,1)$, $[0,\frac14)$, $[\frac14,\frac12)$, $[\frac12,\frac34)$, and $[\frac34,1)$ map follows directly from applying Theorem~\ref{thm: angle assignments}. \end{proof}

-However, just before $v_-$ is about to escape $K(r)$, we observe that the preimages of $D_-$ had boundaries nearly figure 8's.
+Just before $v_-$ is about to escape $K(r)$, we observe that the preimages of $D_-$ had boundaries that are nearly figure 8's.
 In \cite{BoydBrouwer1}, we detected ``altered'' baby Julia sets which were preimage copies of a true baby Julia set with some angle identifications different from what one would see in a quadratic polynomial.
-Here, again there are no angle identification changes but we do have $J(r)$ consists of a tree of preimages of the quasi-disk $D_+$ that look one way, and then the preimages of $D_-$ which have the two lobes of the (near) figure 8 each mapping onto $D_-$, and then their preimages are ``clone'' conformal copies figure 8's mapping onto figure 8's.
+Again, in our case of interest there are no angle identification changes, but we do have $J(r)$ which consists of a tree of preimages of the quasi-disk $D_+$ that look one way and the preimages of $D_-$ which have the two lobes of the (near) figure 8 each mapping onto $D_-$, and then their preimages are ``clone'' conformal copies of figure 8's mapping onto figure 8's.
 So there are alterations in the shape in a sense, though they're still all quasi-disks.

-Note that (in this subfamily) when $a$ is varied just enough for $v_- \notin K(r)$, so the assumption that $v_-$ maps into $D_+$ is a near miss---like in the right side of Figure~\ref{fig:lemniscatebifurcation}---some of these statements still apply.
+Note that in this subfamily, when $a$ is varied just enough for $v_- \notin K(r)$, so the assumption that $v_-$ maps into $D_+$ is a near miss---like in the right side of Figure~\ref{fig:lemniscatebifurcation}---some of these statements still apply.
 We still have item (1), except that $D_-$ does not exist per se--there is still a preimage of $D_+$ near $v_-$, but it does not contain $v_-$.
 We still have item (2).
 Items (3) and (4) no longer apply as stated because the odd critical points escape, \textit{but} consider the component that for nearby $a$ was $D_-$; it is still a preimage of $D_+$, so it looks the same, but since $v_-$ is not inside of it, its preimage components, rather than each containing a critical point and mapping $2:1$ onto $D_-$, consist of a pair of components each mapping $1:1$.